bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 **Test Accountability Chief**

 Often times individuals cut corners when it comes to testing.
 Certain features or capabilities can be hard or not currently possible to test.
-This individual will advocate for components to be well-tested and advocate to prioritize the tasks that need to be completed to accomplish this.
+This individual will advocate for components to be well-tested and push to prioritize the tasks that need to be completed to accomplish this.
 This makes the overall confidence in the team's work stronger, thus building morale.

 **The Architect**